3 boneless chicken breasts or thighs, cut into bite-size pieces

 Don’t forget to soak the wooden skewers in water a couple of hours before using them.

-I have not included the marinating time in the recipe card as it varies – anywhere between 2 hours to longer.
+I have not included the marination time in the recipe card as it varies.

 Keywords: chicken tikka, appetizer, Indian chicken appetizers, malai kabab